mike-zorn/purple-hue/README.md

 ### Systemd
 This repository has a systemd unit and timer that can be used to run this as a systemd service every minute.

+## Release
+The following instructions are for deploying updates to this repository to crates.io and to the Arch User Repository.

+1. Identify the new tag version you'll use for the Release
+2. Update the pkgver variable in the PKGBUILD
+3. Update the version in Cargo.toml
+4.
+3. Create a new git tag and push it to the origin repository.
+4. `cargo publish`